 Eighty percent of the swelling is gone in four to six weeks, but the remaining 20% gradually resolves over the next five to nine months.
 You will notice slight changes in swelling from day to day, depending on your activity.

 Rhinoplasty surgery has the same serious risks that all surgeries carry.
-These risks are minimized to the fullest extent possible when a patient chooses a surgeon and an anesthesiologist who are both American Board certified and a state-of-the-art, accredited outpatient surgery center, particularly one that has the advantage of being contiguously located to a full-service hospital.
+These risks are minimized when a patient chooses a surgeon and an anesthesiologist who are both American Board certified.
+Risks are further lowered when operating in a state-of-the-art accredited outpatient surgery center, particularly one with the advantage of being contiguously located to a full-service hospital.
 Add these qualifications to the fact that both Dr. Delgado and his anesthesiologist have numerous years of experience in their specialties.
-As an accredited outpatient surgery center, Marin Cosmetic Surgery Center is fully staffed with state licensed and ACLS (Advanced Cardiac Life Support) certified Registered Nurses, state certified Operating Room Technicians, and other specially trained support personnel.
+As an accredited outpatient surgery center, Marin Cosmetic Surgery Center is fully staffed with state-licensed, and ACLS (Advanced Cardiac Life Support) certified Registered Nurses, state-certified Operating Room Technicians, and other specially trained support personnel.
 These are the types of qualifications for which you should look when choosing where to have your surgery.

 Through the process of discussion and computer imaging, we develop a clear understanding of your goals.
 A 15% revision rate is to be expected, regardless of a surgeon’s skill and experience.
-If you are not satisfied with your results, Dr. Delgado will waive his professional fee for a revision surgery.
-The cost of anesthesia and use of the surgery center for revision surgery would still be the responsibility of the patient.
+If you are not satisfied with your results, Dr. Delgado will waive his professional fee for revision surgery.
+The cost of anesthesia and the use of the surgery center for revision surgery would still be the patient’s responsibility.
 Sometimes, minor revisions can be done in the office at no further cost to the patient.